-Visiting Student Elective Scholarship Program (VSESP)
+Visiting Student Elective Scholarship (VSS) Program

 Overview

-Our Visiting Student Elective is a 4-week clerkship designed for 4th year medical students who intend to pursue a career in emergency medicine (EM).
+Visiting Student Elective is a 4-week clerkship designed for 4th year medical students who intend to pursue a career in emergency medicine (EM).
 The elective is offered from June through December each year.

 The Scholarship program funded through the generous donations of Emergency Medicine faculty members provides a $2,500 stipend to visiting students to support travel and housing during the elective.